liqd/adhocracy3/docs/source/development.rst

        release, or something like e.g. `Presentation <customer>
        <date>`.

-    6. `git push && git push --tags` (I think `git push` and `git fetch` treat tags and commits separately these days; for the convoluted details, consult the man pages).
+    6. `git push --tags` (I think `git push` and `git fetch` treat tags and commits separately these days; for the convoluted details, consult the man pages).

 Browse existing tags and check out a specific release::